Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Fern Grotto on Kauai.
 Photo credit: Hawaii Tourism Authority (HTA) / Daeja Fallas

 Climb aboard Smith’s Fern Grotto Cruise for an experience you won’t soon forget.
-You’ll explore beautiful vistas while listening to Hawaiian songs and stories told by a tour guide.
+You’ll explore beautiful, lush landscapes while listening to Hawaiian songs and stories told by your tour guide.

 It is one of the more unusual things to do in Kauai, but so much fun!
 Check latest rates and more information.